A Plug-and-Play Method for Guided Multi-contrast MRI Reconstruction based on Content/Style Modeling: Results

 While PnP-CoSMo expects an aligned reference image at reconstruction time, the CR module should, in principle, correct for small misalignments.
-To test this, we simulated a 2$^{\circ}$ rotation in the reference image and performed reconstruction at $R$=2 with and without the CR module, comparing also with PnP-CoSMo that used an aligned reference image.
+To test this, we simulated a 2$^{\circ}$ rotation in the reference image and reconstructed the target image at $R$=2 with and without the CR module.
+Additionally, we consider the case where an aligned reference image is available to PnP-CoSMo as an upper bound.
 As shown in Fig. \ref{fig:sim_misalign}, although the reconstruction was sensitive to the misalignment in the absence of CR, it significantly improved with CR enabled.